 NECCO-Mania: Fans Stock Up On Chalky Wafers In Case Candy Company Folds

 NECCO wafers are a polarizing candy.
-Some online haters have compared the brittle sugar discs to chalk, or antacid tablets.
+Some online haters have compared the brittle sugar disks to chalk, or antacid tablets.
 But now, the company that makes them could soon close shop — and that's brought out some of the candies' very loyal fans.

-At Sugar Heaven in Somerville, Mass., David Sapers points out that there's a lot more NECCO on his shelves than just those controversial wafers.
+At Sugar Heaven in Somerville, Mass., David Sapers points out that there is a lot more NECCO on his shelves than just those controversial wafers.
 NECCO buttons and NECCO Sky Bars share shelf space with the classic wafers at his store.

-"Also NECCO makes things like Squirrel Nut Zippers, Mary Jane's, Slap Stix.
+"Also NECCO makes things like Squirrel Nut Zippers, Mary Janes, Slap Stix.
 And obviously during Valentine's they're big with their ... conversation hearts," he says.

-NECCO is an acronym for the New England Confectionery Company, which is in financial trouble.
+NECCO is an acronym for the New England Confectionery Co., which is in financial trouble.
 If its leaders can't find a buyer by early May, the company says it will have to shut down, laying off hundreds of workers at its factory in Revere, Mass.
 The company didn't respond to requests for an interview.
 But at Sugar Heaven, Sapers is getting ready.

 "I just ordered 10 cases of [NECCO's products] yesterday, which were delivered on Thursday.
 So I did that because first of all, they don't go bad.
 They're going to last for a while, and just in case something happens, we have it."